 Our ultrasound study uses high frequency sound waves to create an image of the organ, structure or blood flow inside the body.

 Hours: Monday - Friday, 7:30 a.m. - 4:00 p.m.

 Instructions for your Ultrasound at J.C.
 Blair

-The Nuclear Medicine Services of the Department of Radiology at J.C.
+The Nuclear Medicine Service of the Department of Radiology at J.C.
 Blair Memorial Hospital is accredited by the American College of Radiology (ACR) to perform and interpret Nuclear Medicine exams.
 J.C.
 Blair performs heart, gallbladder, renal, lung, thyroid, and bone scan studies.
-Nurclear medicine is the usage of a small amount of radioisotope administered in several ways: injection, I.V., capsule or inhalation.
+Nurclear medicine uses a small amount of radioisotope administered in several ways: injection, IV, capsule or inhalation.
 The isotope travels to the "target" organ and tissues and provides images of the organ to be interpreted by the radiologist.